JMB-Scripts/AR-Structural-Biology/README.md

 This project provides a **free** web-based AR viewer for 3D models for teaching structural biology, optimized for both iOS and Android devices.
 Students can scan QR codes to view different biological structures in augmented reality or 3D without any specific app.

-Be free to clone this repository to add your own 3D models.
+Be free to clone this repository to add your own 3D models and make your own AR journey.

 ## Features